hoppybunny/styledbyclara-vision-rag/README.md

 - Embeddings: Images are embedded into a 512-dimensional vector space using OpenAI's CLIP model (`openai/clip-vit-base-patch32`).

 ### 2. **Data preparation**
-- Image Scraping
+- Image scraping
-- Embedding Generation:
+- Embedding generation:
   - Each image is processed using the CLIP model to generate embeddings.
   - Metadata is added directly to Pinecone for retrieval.